priyanshu24071/event_analytics/README.md

 Data Export & Integration

-Export your data to CSV, JSON, and other formats.
+Export the data to CSV, JSON, and other formats.

 Integrate directly with data warehouses.